Anomyous99/Automation_with_python/README.md

 ## Configuration []
-The location can be added where I have added mine, and dont worry its withn the code
+The location can be added where I have added mine, and dont worry its withn the code.

 ## Usage
 ### Running the Script
-For now you have to run the script manually through VS code or any other IDE, will add a run for through concole in future
+For now you have to run the script manually through VS code or any other IDE, Will add a command for concole in future.

 ## Logging
 The script uses Python's `logging` module to record its activities.
 Logs are saved to `downloads_automation.log` in the script's directory.
-You can customize the logging settings in `organize_downloads.py`.
+You can customize the logging settings in `auto.py`.

 ## Contributing